 Life in the city can be rich and challenging at the same time: busy agendas, rhythms shift, and schedules don’t always align.

-The Art of Encounter offers a simple, contained, and nourishing monthly pause for couples to slow down, reconnect, and practice being together —a return to sensing, listening, and meeting each other beyond language, roles, habits, and expectations.
+The Art of Encounter offers a simple, contained, and nourishing monthly pause for couples to slow down, reconnect, and practice being together.
+A return to sensing, listening and meeting each other beyond language, roles, habits and expectations.

 The Art of Encounter emerges from a belief that togetherness can be practiced,